gvnshtn/gvnshtn/manualofme.md

 am presenting or something, I'll catch up with you later on in the day as soon as possible.

-If you're the social type, you can also find links to my socials at my [GitHub](https://github.com/gvnshtn) readme.
+If you're the social type, you can also find links to my socials at my [readme](https://github.com/gvnshtn).

 ### My approach to email